What does a virtual queue do?

 5. Leaving a queue

-Visitors leaving a queue or joining the site directly without going through the queuing system are labelled as Passed.
+Visitors leaving a queue or joining the site directly without seeing a Virtual Waiting Room (Queue Page) are labelled as Passed.

 Passed visitors don’t stay that way forever.
 They receive a passed string or a cookie with a given lifetime that you decide.
 This protects them from having to re-join a waiting room they’ve already been through while allowing you the ability to have them join the same waiting room on subsequent visits in the future.